Skip to main content

 • have thoughts of suicide or self-harm

+Seeing your GP is the first step to getting treatments such as self-help, talking therapy or medicine.
 When you're depressed it can be difficult to imagine that treatment can help.
-The sooner you get treatment, the sooner your depression will improve.
+But the sooner you get treatment, the sooner your depression will improve.

 Talking to your GP about depression